-- (a) All vacancies of more than one month duration (not filled through the reappointment process outlined in Article 13.05 below) shall normally be posted for at least ten (10) working days. - (b) The department may fill a position without a posting, provided that there are no employees available on the Reappointment Priority List (see Article 13.05 below) and where undue delay may force cancellation of a program. - (c) Copies of all postings shall be sent to the Union.
+- (a) All vacancies of more than one month duration (not filled through the reappointment process outlined in Article 13.05 below) shall normally be posted for at least ten (10) working days. - (b) The department may fill a position without a posting, provided that there are no employees available on the Reappointment Priority List (see Article 13.05 below) and where undue delay may force cancellation of a program.

+- (c) Copies of all postings shall be sent to the Union.
 Postings will include the job classification, a summary of the duties and responsibilities of the position, the education and experience required, the hourly rate, the hours of work, and the anticipated starting and completion date of the appointment.
-In addition, a statement will be included to advise applicants that the University of Victoria is an equity employer, and encourages applications from women, persons with disabilities, visible minorities, Aboriginal Peoples, people of all sexual orientations and genders, and others who may contribute to the further diversification of the University.

-(d) Normally, new appointments shall be confirmed in writing to the successful applicant in advance of the commencement of the course(s).
+In addition, a statement will be included to advise applicants that the University is committed to upholding the values of equity, diversity, and inclusion in our living, learning and work environments.
+In pursuit of our values, we seek members who will work respectfully and constructively with differences and across levels of power.
+We actively encourage applications from members of groups experiencing barriers to equity.
+The University's full equity statement is located at www.uvic.ca/equitystatement. - (d) Normally, new appointments shall be confirmed in writing to the successful applicant in advance of the commencement of the course(s).
 New appointments may be cancelled within the first two (2) weeks of each term if enrollment is insufficient.
 After the first two (2) weeks, any termination of an appointment will be implemented in accordance with the layoff and/or termination procedures in Article 26 below.

-Reappointment of Second Language Teachers (13.05)
+13.05 Reappointment of Second Language Teachers

 - (a) All Regular and Term employees with seniority will be placed on a Reappointment Priority List in order of seniority.
-This list will be posted in the English Language Centre and will be copied to the Union. - (b) Regular Sessional employees will normally teach three (3) long term programs per year.
-Regular Sessional employees may, subject to operational considerations and required qualifications, request to replace one long term program each year with alternative short term programs of at least eleven weeks' total duration, without loss of seniority, benefits, or ability to request leave under Article 17.14 and/or 17.15 below.
-Regular Sessional employees may request to teach half-time for a period of up to two years for equity or medical reasons without loss of seniority.
-Regular Sessional employees than thirty-six (36) weeks in a year will have their seniority pro-rated pursuant to Article 9.02 above. - (c) (i) Regular Sessional employees will, following assignment to long term programs, and in the order in which each teacher appears on the Reappointment Priority List, have priority for additional appointment(s) to teach short term programs of less than twelve (12) weeks' duration during their anticipated layoff period(s) or develop materials.
-Additional appointments will be distributed equitably over time amongst such senior employees, are subject to operational considerations and required qualifications, and are not intended to result in excess of a full-time annual equivalent appointment inclusive of any paid vacation, holiday and professional development time. - (ii) Regular Sessional employees must apply to teach additional short-term programs during the anticipated layoff period by November 15 of each preceding calendar year. - (d) (i) Regular Sessional English Language Teachers will submit their intended work schedules for the upcoming calendar year to their Director by November 15th. - (ii) Each teacher will be appointed, based on their intended work schedule, from January 1st to December 31st at a Full-Time Equivalency (FTE) of no more than 1.00 FTE.
-The intent is that all vacation days will be included in the work schedule and there will be no vacation carry over to the following calendar year. - (iii) Any changes by a teacher to their intended work schedule must be made no later than May 1st, with the exception of drops of summer programs by Continuing Teachers which may be made up to May 15th.
-Such changes or drops may require a revised annual FTE that will result in a reconciliation of pay.
-Other events, (e.g.
+This list will be posted in the English Language Centre and will be copied to the Union. - (b) (i) Regular Sessional employees are expected to teach three (3) full-time long term programs or equivalent per year unless taking a session out once in every three (3) calendar years under Article 17.15 below.
+Regular Sessional employees will teach either September, January and April ELPI sessions or equivalent with summer as the layoff period, or September ELPI, January ELPI or equivalent and Summer ELPI with April ELPI session as the layoff period. - (ii) Regular Sessional employees may, subject to operational considerations and required qualifications, request to replace one (1) long term program each year with alternative short term programs of at least eleven (11) weeks' total duration, without loss of seniority, benefits, or ability to request leave under Article 17.14 and/or 17.15 below. - (iii) Regular Sessional employees may request to teach half-time for a period of up to two (2) years for equity or medical reasons without loss of seniority. - (iv) Regular Sessional employees who teach less than thirty-six (36) weeks in a year will have their seniority pro-rated pursuant to Article 9.02 above. - (c) (i) Regular Sessional employees will, following assignment to long term programs, and in the order in which each teacher appears on the Reappointment Priority List, have priority for additional appointment(s) to teach short term programs of less than twelve (12) weeks' duration during their anticipated layoff period(s) or develop materials.
+Additional appointments will be distributed equitably over time amongst such senior employees, are subject to operational considerations and required qualifications, and are not intended to result in excess of a full-time annual equivalent appointment inclusive of any paid vacation, holiday and professional development time.